Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * A. Yes
 * **B. No**

-Answer: B

-### Question-132

-You need to recommend an integration strategy for the build process of a Java application.
-The solution must meet the following requirements:

-The builds must access an on-premises dependency management system.

-The build outputs must be stored as Server artifacts in Azure DevOps.

-The source code must be stored in a Git repository in Azure DevOps.

-Solution: Configure the build pipeline to use a Hosted Ubuntu agent pool.
-Include the Java Tool Installer task in the build pipeline.

-Does this meet the goal?

-* A. Yes
-* B. No

-**Correct answer: B. No** ❌

 Why this does **not** meet the goal

 The solution proposes using a **hosted agent pool (Hosted VS 2019)** in **Azure DevOps**, but this fails one of the key requirements: